santtier/Modal/README.md

 ![](https://learnjavascript.today/images/comps/modal.gif)

 This project create 2 modals.
-One appears wnhe yoy click on the button and the other after 1 second you enter into the page.
+One appears when yoy click on the button and the other after 1 second you enter into the page.
 ## General Info
 It has keyboard interaction and accesibility.
-I build this project to practice POO and Inheritance and Polymorphism because there may be a lot of modals and a lot of customizations for each modal.
+I build this project to practice POO, especially Inheritance and Polymorphism because there may be a lot of modals and a lot of customizations for each modal.
 In other words, I created this project to practice POO and build a Manual library that allow users to use the two types of modal I mentioned above with its proper customizations
 ## Technologies
 A list of technologies used within the project: